Are you looking for the perfect 3 Days in Rome itinerary? This is the ultimate list of the must-see in Rome on your three days in Rome!

 Public transportation is not very expensive but can be pretty difficult to navigate.
 Taxis are a direct way to get there but can get very expensive.

-Early Afternoon at Vatican Museums
+Early Morning at Vatican Museums

 The Vatican Museums are a series of museums, featuring art and artefacts collected by popes over the centuries, as well as rooms they lived and significant chapels.
-It is easy to spend hours, or even a day, in the Vatican Museums because there is so much to see.

 There is a short path through the museums, featuring less of the attractions, or a long path with more.
-Either way, you will end up seeing the biggest draw to this extensive collection, the Sistine Chapel.

-The fresco of the Sistine Chapel was painted by one of Italy’s many highly regarded artists, Michelangelo.
 His genius production of biblical scenes on the ceiling of the chapel brings tourists from all across Italy, Europe, and the world.

-Early Evening Saint Peter’s Basilica
+Next Up is Saint Peter’s Basilica

 Saint Peter’s Basilica houses an incredible display of Italian art.
 Not to mention, it is an incredible display of art on its own.

 More than that, however, it is an honoured pilgrimage site for many of the Catholic faith.
-Its architectural beauty, artistic collection, and spiritual significance make it a highly regarded place for visitors.

 The lines to the basilica can get extremely long, but they typically move more quickly than expected.
-In order to save time, however, there is always the option to pay to skip the line.

 If you don’t mind the wait in line, entrance is free!
 Either way, you will be glad you took the time to see this incredible play of Italian art and spirituality.